AidanGlickman/bcactf-2k19-problems/CONTRIBUTING.md

 ### Formatting

 Please read [the styleguide](STYLEGUIDE.md) before writing a problem, and make sure to follow it.
 Otherwise your pull request will be put on hold until you fix the formatting of the problem.

+If you are trying to submit a file that is disallowed by the gitignore but you want it uploaded for your problem, please contact an administrator.